Mazin7d4/Mazin7d4.github.io/README.md

 Save Your Artwork: Save your creations as PNG files to share or print them later.

-## Getting Started
-To use, [simply open the hosted app in your web browser.](https://funny-rabanadas-0f5f32.netlify.app/).
-You can start drawing immediately without any setup required.

 ## Usage
 Drawing: Click and drag your mouse on the canvas to draw.